isf-dp-cs/isf-dp-cs.github.io/content/new_syllabus/unit_03_oop/05_2Dlist_game/_index.md

 - `Hand()`
 - `Blackjack`

 📖 **Here is the UML diagram for the class relationships.** The filled diamonds represent an `composition` relationship.
-A Stack is a part of a TicTacToe and the TicTacToe cannot exist without the Stack.
+A Stack is a part of a TicTacToe and the Stack cannot exist without the TicTacToe.

 {{< mermaid >}}